arikwex/ShaderCL/README.md

 Notice that for small kernel operations, the runtime is directly proportional to the image size.
-A quick and dirty estimate from this data suggests that a kernel using 1000 pixel reads per pixel output requires ~20ms.
+A quick and dirty estimate from this data suggests that an image of size 512x512 using a kernel that performs 1000 pixel reads per pixel requires ~20ms to run.
 This is a pretty huge number of pixel reads so I ain't even mad.

 [2] SETUP \ INSTALLATION
 ========================